Freedom Forum: History and current work

 Independence Day marks the birth of the Freedom Forum, which grew out of the Frank E. Gannett Newspaper Foundation, established by the newspaper publisher in Rochester, N.Y., in 1935.
+The foundation supported journalism education, adult-literacy campaigns and social-service causes, particularly those within the mostly small towns served by Gannett's many newspapers and broadcast stations.
 After Al Neuharth became Gannett's chief executive officer in 1973, the company became the nation's largest newspaper chain.
 The foundation also grew.
-From 1977 through 1989, it provided nearly $27 million in grants — more than $72 million in 2021 dollars — to further journalism-related education, nonprofits, professional organizations, diversity and other initiatives.
+From 1977 through 1989, it provided nearly $27 million in grants — to further journalism-related education, nonprofits, professional organizations, diversity and other initiatives.

-In 1989, the foundation relocated to Arlington, Va., overlooking Washington, D.C., and in 1991 became the Freedom Forum, with a mission to foster First Amendment freedoms.
-Over the next decade, the organization undertook several global initiatives to honor journalists and advance free press, including a television segment and a media studies center.
+In 1989, the foundation relocated to Arlington, Va., overlooking Washington, D.C.
+In 1991, after selling its Gannett stock back to the company, it severed all ties to the company and renamed itself the Freedom Forum.
+Over the next decade, the organization undertook several initiatives to honor journalists and advance free press, including a television segment and a media studies center.

-On April 18, 1997, the Freedom Forum opened the Newseum in Arlington, Va., to help the media and the public understand each other better with news-related artifacts, interactive exhibits, theaters, engaging programs and an education center.
+On April 18, 1997, the Freedom Forum opened the Newseum in Arlington, Va., to help the improve understanding of the media through news-related artifacts, interactive exhibits, theaters, engaging programs and an education center.
 After welcoming 2.25 million visitors over five years, the Arlington Newseum closed in March 2002, to plan for its new location in Washington, D.C.
-From 2000-2019 the Freedom Forum continued its journalistic and entrepreneurial approach to educating the public on First Amendment freedoms by establishing its flagship programs.
+From 2000-2019 the Freedom Forum continued its mission by establishing its flagship programs.

-In 2011, the Education Department launched the Digital Classroom website with support from the Ford Foundation.
-This marked the first step in making Newseum content available online to educators everywhere, with lesson plans and videos based on Newseum collections.
-Later revamped as NewseumED, the Freedom Forum's ongoing digital education offerings reach more than 11 million students, educators, and lifelong learners around the globe.
+In 2011, the organization launched the Digital Classroom website with support from the Ford Foundation.
+This marked the first step in making Newseum content available to educators online, with lesson plans and videos based on Newseum collections.
+Later revamped as NewseumED, the Freedom Forum's ongoing digital education offerings have reached more than 11 million students, educators, and lifelong learners around the globe.

-In 2016, the Freedom Forum kicked off its first annual Free Expression Awards ceremony to honor dedication to the freedoms of the First Amendment.
-Honorees include journalists, activists, athletes, politicians, attorneys, clerics, media executives and others who have made a difference by exercising their First Amendment freedoms.
+In 2016, the Freedom Forum launched its annual Free Expression Awards to honor dedication to the freedoms of the First Amendment.
+Honorees have included journalists, activists, athletes, politicians, attorneys, clerics, media executives and others who have made a difference by exercising their First Amendment rights.

-In 2018, in response to sex abuse scandals involving major media figures, the Freedom Forum dba Newseum convened the Power Shift Summit, seeking solutions-based alternatives for employees facing abuse and emphasizing the need for diversity and inclusiveness in America's newsrooms.
+In 2018, in response to sex abuse scandals involving major media figures, the Freedom Forum's Newseum convened the Power Shift Summit, seeking solutions-based alternatives for employees facing abuse and emphasizing the need for diversity and inclusiveness in America's newsrooms.
 The summit launched the Power Shift Project, with grant funding from CBS to implement its Workplace Integrity Training program, designed to produce workplaces free of harassment, discrimination and incivility, and filled with opportunity, especially for those who have traditionally been denied it.
+The program continued until 2024.

-In 2020, Freedom Forum and Library of Congress celebrated the availability to researchers of more than 250 boxes of papers Al Neuharth donated to the library in 2005.
-The papers chronicle Al Neuharth's life and career as a journalist, media executive, founder of USA TODAY, First Amendment champion with Gannett Co., the Gannett Foundation, the Freedom Forum and the Newseum.
+In 2020, the Freedom Forum and the Library of Congress announced the availability to researchers of more than 250 boxes of papers Freedom Forum founder Al Neuharth donated to the library in 2005.
+The papers chronicle his life and career.